-Almost every Windows operating system user has heard about disk defragmentation.
-If you switch from Windows to a Macintosh computer, you may wonder whether the macOS requires defragging for disk optimization.
-Usually, the defragging of the hard drive needs to be done from time to time to speed up the operating system.
-But is it worth defragging a Mac?
-In this article, we will dive into the Mac defrag question and tell you how to defrag your Apple computer.
+If you switch from Windows to a Macintosh computer, you may wonder whether you need defragging your Mac for disk optimization.
+In this article, we will dive into the Mac defrag questions and tell you how to defrag a Mac hard drive.

 Fragmentation is the process of splitting a large file into “fragments,” which are written to different sectors of the hard disk.
 This happens when the free space on the disk is presented in the form of small scattered fragments and it is impossible to save a large file on it.
 The fragmentation has some flaws, for example, your computer needs more time to find and read the information on the disk.
 Also, the disk wears out quickly due to the need for accessing the disparate sectors.